ivngzmn/ivngzmn/README.md

 						</a>
 					</p>
 					 <p><strong>React.js, Tailwind CSS</strong></p>
 					<p>Cryptocurrency is something that has interested me since hearing about people building rigs and people conversing about Non Fungible Tokens.
-So with that interest in mind I decided to create a Crypto web app that has 100 coins and Coin Gecko API.
+So with that interest in mind, I decided to create a Crypto web app that has 100 coins and Coin Gecko API.
 Thanks for stopping by and I hope you enjoy.</p>
 				</div>
         </tr>
 	    <tr>